2023-2024 Legislative Policies

 - Establishment of an independent redistricting commission to draw election districts fairly and without regard to partisan advantage;

 - Local autonomy over town and city elections;

 - More frequent state review and approval of electronic ballot-counting devices;

 - Registration and voting processes that are not unnecessarily complex or burdensome, either to voters or to election officials;

 - The use of secure technology such as electronic poll books to make election processes more efficient;

-- Greater flexibility in the processing of absentee ballots;
+- Greater flexibility in the processing of absentee ballots; and,

 - State assistance for the cost of accommodations for disabled voters in local elections.